Grumman E-1 Tracer: Operational history

-As one of the first carrier based early warning aircraft, the E-1 Tracer served from 1958 to 1977, although considered only an interim type, being replaced by the Grumman E-2 Hawkeye in the mid-1960s.
+As one of the first carrier based early warning aircraft, the E-1 Tracer served from 1960 to 1977, although considered only an interim type, being replaced by the Grumman E-2 Hawkeye in the mid-1960s.
+First deployed with VAW-11 on board USS Constellation (CV-64).
 During the early years of the Vietnam War, E-1s saw extensive service, providing combat air patrol (CAP) fighters with target vectors, and controlling Alpha strikes over North Vietnam.
-With a radius of 250–300 miles, the E-1B served as an early warning to strike aircraft, of enemy MiG's activity.
+With a radius of 250–300 miles, the E-1B served as an early warning to strike aircraft of enemy MiG activity.
+Tracer-equipped VAW squadrons logged 56 deployments in support of operations over Southeast Asia.

 By May 1973, most E-1Bs were retired, with only four VAW-121 Tracers based at NAS Norfolk, Virginia, still in service.
 These aircraft were soon retired during mid-summer 1977 following a final cruise on board USS Franklin D. Roosevelt and were ferried to the Davis-Monthan storage facility.
 The E-1B Tracer was struck from the inventory by 1977.